-The affirmative vote of a majority of the votes cast on the proposal, at the annual meeting of shareholders at which a quorum representing a majority of all outstanding shares of common stock of Aastrom is present, either in person or by proxy, is required for approval of this proposal.
+The affirmative vote of a majority of the votes cast on the ratification of this appointment, at the annual meeting of shareholders at which a quorum representing a majority of all outstanding shares of common stock of Aastrom is present, either in person or by proxy, is required for ratification of this proposal.
 Abstentions and broker non-votes will each be counted as present for purposes of determining the presence of a quorum but will not have any effect on the outcome of the proposal.
-The Board of Directors unanimously recommends a vote "FOR" the appointment of PricewaterhouseCoopers LLP as Aastrom's Independent Public Accountants for the Fiscal Year Ending June 30, 2002.
+The Board of Directors unanimously recommends a vote "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as Aastrom's Independent Public Accountants for the Fiscal Year Ending June 30, 2004.